 - Mixing bowl - Use these glass bowls that will double as serving bowls.

-- Tablespoon scooper - This is the kind we have!
+- Tablespoon scooper – This is the kind we have and it works great for this recipe.

-- Cookie sheet - This kind looks awesome.
+- Cookie sheet – This kind looks awesome if you need a cookie-sheet refresh.

 Ingredients for dark chocolate covered almonds